BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 Big Sur 11.5.1 - Similar to Catalina, but USB3 is practically non-funcional.

+**Post-install:**

-For **post-install:** For full CPU power management, you need to replace "SSDT-CPUPM.aml" (in ACPI folder) with one matching your CPU model.
+For full CPU power management, you need to replace "SSDT-CPUPM.aml" (in ACPI folder) with one matching your CPU model.
 I have provided a few from my systems.
 Simple overwrite this SSDT file with an appropriate one .
 If your CPU is different, you need to run ssdtPRGen ([link](https://github.com/Piker-Alpha/ssdtPRGen.sh)) on the target sustem ro create this SSDT file (check out biblo's "[Z820 - High Sierra, the Great Guide](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/)".
 Of course, you will also need to generate your own SMBIOS MacPro6,1/Serial #.
 The one in this EFI folder is anonnymized, for install only.
 DO NOT USE it with your Apple ID!

 **My systems:**